MattLiDonni/KanjiCardApp/README.md

 The ideal steps of this programs usage would be
 Main Menu > Screenshot > Window opens > Select Kanji > Press Finish > Automatically looks up and fills in Kanji information > Open selected Kanji menu and look over all characters > Press export > Open Anki > Import Deck > Import the exported file

+### Current Issues:

+- Tests are failing since a virtual display is needed for many functionalities, testing currently with pyvirtualdisplay

 ### Features so far:

 - Simple tkinter GUI